 We will also fight hard to have the matter dealt with by way of some alternative penalty to minimise the chances of you going to gaol.

-We have managed to successfully obtain section 10 dismissals and conditional release orders in serious criminal matters and will always fight hard to secure you a section 10 dismissals or conditional release orders, even when the charges are serious.
+We have managed to successfully obtain non conviction orders in serious criminal matters and will always fight hard to secure you a non conviction order, even when the charges are serious.

 For the best defence in your “throwing rocks and other objects at vehicles” case, call us on (02) 9261 8881 and get Sydney’s best criminal defence lawyers on your side.